Long-Duration Station-Keeping Strategy for Cislunar Spacecraft Formations

 \subsection{Absolute Control Performance}

 Absolute reference tracking is achieved on the level of hundreds of kilometers and absolute station-keeping costs are on the order of tens of centimeters per second.
 These figures match the findings of other studies of absolute NRHO control \cite{davis2022orbit,shimane2025output}.
-The two spacecraft and five spacecraft formation test cases demonstrated the lowest computed absolute $\Delta V$.
-This is likely attributable to the lower absolute navigation errors achieved as a result of the fully connected and cluster measurement architecture whereby the two spacecraft both receive absolute ranging measurements.
-This demonstrates an important benefit associated with cislunar formation flight, whereby multiple sources of absolute measurements, when combined with relative measurements, contribute to improved absolute state knowledge.
-Previous studies, such as Refs. \citenum{davis2022orbit,shimane2025output}, have found that absolute state knowledge error is the primary driver of $\Delta V$ consumption and absolute reference tracking, suggesting that distributed navigation architectures over cislunar formations can provide benefits to absolute control of NRHOs.
-A decrease in computed absolute maneuver expenditure could be additionally attributable to relative station-keeping, which cleans up after missed absolute maneuvers.
+Lower computed absolute station-keeping maneuver magnitudes could be attributable to the connected navigation architectures, which likely produce more accurate navigation estimates.
+This demonstrates an important benefit associated with cislunar formation flight, whereby multiple sources of absolute measurements, when combined with relative measurements, produce improved absolute state knowledge.
+Previous studies, such as Refs.~\citenum{davis2022orbit,shimane2025output}, have found that absolute state knowledge error is the primary driver of $\Delta V$ consumption and absolute reference tracking, suggesting that distributed navigation architectures over cislunar formations can provide benefits to absolute control of NRHOs.
+A decrease in computed absolute maneuver expenditure could be additionally attributable to offloading to relative station-keeping, which cleans up after missed absolute maneuvers.